rregister87/blockparty/README.md

 @include layout($my_layout) { /* your css here */ }
 ```
 ## Why BlockParty?/How Does It Work?
 The goal was to design something lightweight and minimal, but functional.
-The grid system is float based, and utilizes the 'margin-right' CSS property to create gutters.
+The grid system is float based, and utilizes the `margin-right` CSS property to create gutters.
 By default, the final element inside of a row will have a `margin-right` of zero, and the width of the gutter will be equally distributed among the components of the row so that the width of the columns is accurate, but the entire width of the row is filled.
 Some grid systems would simply exclude the gutter of the final element and add it back to the width of the div, resulting layouts with uneven or innacturate widths.
 As an added benefit, BlockParty also will find the last visual element within a row at any given breakpoint, and attempt to remove the `margin-right` attribute of that element, again redistributing the extra space equally.
 This allows you to easily vary the final element visually.
 Consider the following example:
 ```css
 .foo {
     @include columns(6);